 - Social Nature: If you want to get free, health-conscious and eco-friendly samples, Social Nature is the product testing company for you.
 You can request products that are vegan, gluten-free or all-natural.
 You can also boost (i.e., vote for) products you like so you can get a notification — and a discount! — when the product is available in a store near you.

 - Tomoson: Whether you have a large social media following or are trying to build one, you can use your accounts to get free products to review from Tomoson.
 Once you have a large following, you can earn cash as you promote product campaigns.
 However, user reviews of the platform complain of poor customer service and pressure to review products even if they aren’t delivered.

 - UserTesting.com: This site helps brands get real-time information on how their target audience feels about their products.
 To accomplish this, testers record a video and sometimes a screen capture while they give their thoughts as they order a product, open the packaging and/or try out the item.
 Testers are paid $10 per 20-minute test, and more for interviews with representatives from the brand.
 Payments are made via PayPal.
 To apply, you’ll need to fill out some demographic information and complete a practice test.

 - VocalPoint: As a tester for VocalPoint, you can test and review products in concept and prototype phase, as well as ones that have already made it to market.
 You can buy these products and get discounts on ones that are highly rated.

 Market Research Companies

 There are many companies that focus broadly on market research as a whole, with product testing representing one facet of that research.
 These companies offer mostly surveys, but they sometimes request that you test products as well.

-- Ipsos I-Say: This company focuses exclusively on surveys (though it’s part of a larger conglomerate that also offers mystery shops).
+- Ipsos I-Say: This company is primarily an online survey firm (though it’s part of a larger conglomerate that also offers mystery shops).
 Some I-Say surveys do involve product testing.
-I-Say runs a similar point system to American Consumer Opinion.